CRowdCLassic/Documentation/Roadmap.md

+2019
 Q1
-- a new wallets has to be compiled with the necessary changes
+- New wallets has to be compiled with the necessary changes
-- putting online a pool, dns seeder and nodes to support the blockchain
+- Putting online a pool, explorer, dns seeder and nodes to support the blockchain
-- manuals with explanation how to start a masternode
+- Manuals and scripts with explanation how to start a masternode
-- a decent explorer has to be put online
+- Extended explorer has to be put online
-- making a website to present the project
+- Making a website to present the project
-- addind the project on some websites and exchanges
+- Adding the project on some websites and exchanges
-- writing a manifesto to explain the intentions further and to set the goals
+- Writing a manifesto to explain the intentions further and to set the goals
+- Start a promo campaign for the project
+- Masternode explorer to visualize the incentive of owning MN
+- Another exchange listing to gain attention and volume
-- adding docker files to the source to make starting nodes in containers possible.
+- Adding docker files to the source to make starting nodes in containers possible

 Q2
-- writing a Whitepaper to explain the project deeper
+- Writing a Whitepaper to explain the project deeper
-- writing Yellowpaper with technical infoinformaion to explain it in details
+- Writing Yellowpaper with technical information to explain it in details
-- putting online Minimum Viable Product (MVP) to visualize the idea
+- Putting online Minimum Viable Product (MVP) to visualize the idea
-- start a marketing campaign to promote the project
+- Start a marketing campaign to promote the project
+- Implement measures for mitigating common attacks:
+* Merged or Triple-Purpose Mining against 51% and similar
+* Zawy's LWMA2 algorithm against mining difficulty droping

 Q3
-- alpha version of the project
-- moving to POW/POS/MN code for full technology experience
+- Moving to POW/POS/MN code for full technology experience
+- Alpha version of the project
+* Implementing UNA - Community Management System
+* Implementing BitShares - the code base behind CryptoBridge and other serious projects
-- adding Know Your Customer (KYC) program to the project through third-party company
+* Addind Know Your Customer (KYC) and other user management services through Janrain
+* Consulting with an attorney office with experience in IPO/ICO/STO field

 Q4
-- beta version of the project
+- Beta version of the project
-- mobile apps
+- Mobile apps

+2020
+Q1
-- code audit by a third-party company
+- Code audit by a third-party entity

+Q2
+- Official launch